Uig, Snizort: Geography

 Uig is situated partly on the raised beach around the head of the bay and partly on the steep slopes behind it.
 Two watercourses enter the bay at Uig: the River Rha from the north and the River Conon which drains Glen Uig to the east.
 The lower courses of both of these small rivers are characterised by waterfalls.

 Uig Tower is a prominent local landmark associated with the Highland Clearances.

 Uigg, Prince Edward Island, Canada was named by settlers from Uig.

 Transport

 Road

-Uig is served by the A87 road from Portree and Kyle of Lochalsh to the south and the A855 road which runs northwards around the end of the Trotternish peninsula before also turning south to Portree.
-As of August 2006, Uig is accessible via intercity buses on Skye, and Scottish Citylink buses, which travel as far south as Fort William and Glasgow.
+Uig is served by the A87 road from Portree and Kyle of Lochalsh to the south, and the A855 road which runs northwards around the end of the Trotternish peninsula before also turning south to Portree.
+Uig is also served by the local 57A and 57C buses from Portree and Trotternish, and daily Scottish Citylink buses, service 915 and 916, which travel from Glasgow via Fort William and Kyle of Lochalsh.

 Ferries

-From its sheltered port, Caledonian MacBrayne ferries run to Tarbert on Harris and Lochmaddy on North Uist providing links with the Outer Hebrides.
+From its sheltered port, Caledonian MacBrayne ferries run to Tarbert on Harris and Lochmaddy on North Uist, providing links with the Outer Hebrides.
+Ferries leave from the pier, which is under the control of Highland Harbours, which is run by the Highland Council.